sdg002/SimplePerceptron/Readme.md

 2. c2
 3. c3

-## Train a multilayer perceptron to solve the XOR classification
+## Quick Start - Train a multilayer perceptron to solve the XOR classification

-## Saving a trained network to an external file
+## Quick Start - Saving a trained network to an external file

-## Loading a trained network from an external file
+## Quick Start - Loading a trained network from an external file

+## An overview of the internal C# implementation of the training algoritm
+### Stochastic Gradient Descent algorithm

+### Batch Gradient Descent algorithm